Alpays/ShotgunDM/README.md

 Account System\
 Admin and Ban system\
 Enchanced Downtown map with car spawns ability to go inside buildings

+# Required Plugins
+You need the following plugins in order to make script work.\
+squirrel04rel\
+hashing04rel\
+sqlite04rel_standard

 # Installation
 Copy scripts folder into your server directory.\